Melissa-Stadt/AM741-PDElearning/data_denoising/README.md

 This folder contains the code that denoise data and approximate their partial derivatives with various methods.

 Run **DEMO.py** to run the data denoising part of the study.
-Groundtruth files are in the Data/ folder.
+Groundtruth files are in the Data/ folder and noise can get added using appropriate 'generate_' file

 **DEMO.py** - contains the code to train a new surface fitting artificial neural network (ANN) or make predictions using the ANN, finite difference, spline, local bi-spline, local NCV bi-spline, or global NCV bi-spline methods.
 All ANN parameters are stored in the checkpoints folder.
 All predictions are automatically stored in the data folder.